 c) Content: Usually sterile on culture with cholesterol crystals.

-3) Site : Common in upper jaw in incisor canine and premola1 region.
+- Site: Common in upper incisors, canine and premolar region.

-4) Can give rise to localised expansion of jaw.
+- Can give rise to localized expansion of jaw.